 The Unexpected Benefits Of Waking Up At The Same Time Every Morning

-A new survey of over 1,000 people conducted by the sleep news site Mattress Inquirer found that the time you wake up every morning may be just as important as the time you go to bed the night before.
-The results showed people with a strict wake-up time reported being more satisfied overall in every area of their lives: Compared to people who are more loose about the time they get up each morning, people with strict wake-up times were 13 percent more satisfied with their personal lives, 45 percent more satisfied with their financial situation, and 42 percent more satisfied with their work-life balance.
-Those are some huge differences!
+Compared to people who were more loose about the time they get up each morning, people with strict wake-up times were 13 percent more satisfied with their personal lives, 45 percent more satisfied with their financial situation, and 42 percent more satisfied with their work-life balance.

 While these findings are based totally on self-reporting without the in-depth statistical analysis typical of more scientific studies, it's always fascinating to observe baseline associations between sleep rituals and life satisfaction.
 Findings like these raise the question: Why might keeping a definitive wake-up schedule be such an effective practice?